Basic vaccinations we recommended for backyard horses in our area:

 Rhinopneumonitis: Rhinopneumonitis is a herpes virus which causes respiratory infections, abortions, and inflammation of the spinal cord.
 The vaccine is not 100% effective.
 We are recommending the rhinopneumonitis vaccination for horses traveling to shows, clinics, or races as this will help protect them from contacting the respiratory form of the virus from other horses.
 Pregnant mares should be vaccinated at 5, 7 and 9 months from the breeding date.
 The vaccine does not protect against the neurologic form of the disease.

-Strangles: Strangles is a bacterial disease caused by Streptococcus equi.
+Strangles: Strangles is a bacterial disease caused by Streptococcus equi equi.
 It is highly contagious and causes the following signs: high fever, abscessed lymph nodes,and respiratory infection.
 Horses may develop guttural pouch infections, sinus infections, purpura hemorrhagica, laryngeal paralysis, and bastard strangles.
 There is an intranasal vaccine which is more effective than the intramuscular vaccine.
 The vaccine is given once a year except in endemic barns (those that have frequent outbreaks) where semiannual vaccination is recommended.
 Vaccination is not recommended once exposure has occurred.